Tuesday, September 19, 2017

 ENDNOTES:

 1 Lewis Sperry Chafer, Systematic Theology, 8 Vols., Vol. 7, pp. 265-266.
 Elsewhere Chafer writes: "Upwards of 115 New Testament passages condition salvation on believing, and fully 35 passages condition salvation on faith, which latter word in this use of it is an exact synonym of the former.
 These portions of Scripture, totaling about 150 in all, include practically all that the New Testament declares on the matter of the human responsibility in salvation".
 (Chafer, Systematic Theology, 8 Vols., Vol. 3, p.
 376.)
 Chafer goes on to write: "In the preceding pages it is also pointed out that the New Testament declares directly and without complication in at least 150 passages that men are saved upon the sole principle of faith; and, in this connection, it has been demonstrated that it is not a matter of believing and repenting [i.e. believing and repenting are "two sides of the same coin" so to speak], of believing and confessing Christ, of believing and being baptized, of believing and surrender to God, of believing and confessing sin, or of believing and pleading with God for salvation, but it is believing alone.
 Such belief is apart from works (Rom.
 4:5), it is a committal of one's self to Christ (2 Tim.
 1:12), and it is a definite turning [i.e. repenting]—an act of the will—to God from every other confidence (1 Thess.
 1:9)."
-(Chafer, Systematic Theology, 8 Vols., Vol. 3, pp. 392-393.)
+(Chafer, Systematic Theology, 8 Vols., Vol. 3, pp. 392-393, brackets added.)

 2 See 1 Corinthians 15:3-5 for the definition of the Gospel.